Warren & Migliaccio, L.L.P.

 Muniment of Title

 A muniment of title is a legal document that establishes a person’s legal ownership of real property.
-In Texas, you can probate a will as a muniment of title, thereby cutting down on the expense and process, if:
+In Texas, you can probate a will as a muniment of title, so while you do not avoid probate, it does cut down on the expense and process, if:

 • The real property does not have any debts associated with it